-The maintenance of negative interest rates inhibited the development of the banking sector, which was permitted little freedom from government control, and encouraged the channeling of capital to large politically influential borrowers.
-As the prominent South Korean economist Cho Soon observed, "the most notable feature of the [South] Korean economy during the 1950s was its dependence on US economic aid" (Cho, 1994, p.13).26
+The maintenance of negative real interest rates until the 1960s inhibited the development of the banking sector, which was permitted little freedom from government control, and encouraged the channeling of capital to large politically influential borrowers.
+As the prominent South Korean economist Cho Soon observed, "the most notable feature of the [South] Korean economy during the 1950s was its dependence on US economic aid" (Cho, 1994, p.13).27

-24 See Noland (2000) for additional details and references to the relevant literature.
+25 See Noland (2000a) for additional details and references to the relevant literature.
+26 Rodrik (1995) makes the same point.